zdharma-continuum/zinit-annex-bin-gem-node/README.md

 zinit load @sharkdp/bat
 ```

-This method avoids unnecessary shims and simply links the binary into `$ZPFX/bin`, making it directly executable.
+This method avoids unnecessary shims and links the binary into `$ZPFX/bin`, making it directly executable.

 If your binary requires a proper execution environment (e.g., `$GEM_HOME`, `$NODE_PATH`, or `cd` to the plugin directory), use `sbin` instead.